yast/yast-yast2/CONTRIBUTING.md

 [widely used
 conventions](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

-If your commit is related to a bug in Buzgilla or an issue on GitHub, make sure you mention it in the commit message for cross-reference.
+If your commit is related to a bug in Bugzilla or an issue on GitHub, make sure you mention it in the commit message for cross-reference.
 Use format like bnc#775814 or gh#yast/yast-foo#42.
 See also [GitHub autolinking](https://help.github.com/articles/github-flavored-markdown#references)